JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 ![](http://35percent.org/img/gfmscreenshot.png)

-In the meantime the leaseholders' barrister has started work on the case and on submitting a preliminary responses to the Council's [letter before claim](http://35percent.org/img/20161007_Secretary_of_State_Aylesbury_CPO.pdf).
+In the meantime the leaseholders' barrister has started work on the case and on submitting a preliminary response to the Council's [letter before claim](http://35percent.org/img/20161007_Secretary_of_State_Aylesbury_CPO.pdf).

 On Monday the Secretary of State issued his own [detailed